-Some virtual assistants specialize in SEO and online content.
+Some virtual assistants specialise in SEO and online content.
 Everything necessary to keep your digital marketing program running smoothly and successfully.

 Others are better with secretarial duties, data entry, inventory, or research.
-Virtual assistants can specialize in many different avenues.
+Virtual assistants can specialise in many different avenues.
 You just need to find the right one.

 Whatever the need in your business, there’s a virtual assistant for that.
 They are like apps — but real people.
 They are just as handy as well, boosting the productivity of your business exponentially.

 See what a virtual assistant can do for your business (or two, or three).
-Get ready to see your company — maximized.
+Get ready to see your company — maximised.

 Ryan Sundling is a Group Marketing Manager at Cardinal Group Management.
 He has over ten years of experience in the conventional housing industry and works with 5151 Downtown Littleton, an apartment building in Littleton, CO.
 He works on a daily basis to help them with their marketing efforts.